Money Supply

 What are the various ways to measure the supply of money in Malaysia?

-Rather than one single 'correct' method of measurement, there are multiple ways of tracking the money supply.
-This dashboard tracks 3 measures - M1, M2, and M3.
 M1 is comprised of 'narrow money', covering only the most liquid assets.
 M2 is comprised of M1 and narrow quasi-money.
 M3 is comprised of M2 and broad money.
-The table below summarises the definitions:
+The table below summarises the definitions in detail:

 How is the money supply trending?